internetarchive/heritrix3/docs/configuring-jobs.rst

 Other Protocols
 ---------------

-In addition to HTTP Heritrix can be configured to fetch resources using several other internet protocols.
+In addition to HTTP/1.0 Heritrix can be configured to fetch resources using several other internet protocols.

 FTP
 ~~~